Skip to main content

 Step 3: Install a webhook in Avigilon Alta

-To see scans from an Avigilon Alta reader in Access Management, you need to configure a webhook in the Avigilon Alta Controller.
+To see scans from an Avigilon Alta reader in Access Management, you must first have the premium package with Avigilon Alta.
+Once you do, you will be able to configure this webhook in the Avigilon Alta Controller.
 Here's how:

 1️⃣ In the Avigilon Alta Controller, go to Configuration > Rules.